Weijingmin2000/Language-Driven-3D-Stylization/README.md

 # Stylized-NeRF
-A language-guided NeRF for stylization
+A language-guided NeRF for stylization.